 Its shape isn’t particularly appealing in an aesthetic sense

-Being slightly sloped it looks better than a dormer
+Being slightly sloped it looks better than a dormer.

-Providing the most headroom in a conversion
+Provide the most headroom in a conversion.

-You can add windows on both the vertical and the horizontal part of the roof to bring in more natural light
+You can add windows on both the vertical and the horizontal part of the roof to bring in more natural light.

-Being the most expensive type of loft conversion
+Being the most expensive loft conversions.